Industrial Vs Non Industrial Plasma Cutting Machines

 High-end drives like Bosch help ensure high stiffness for accuracy, minimal backlash, and easy adjustment.
 The servo drives receive command signals that amplify and transmit electric current to the servo motor to produce motion proportional to command signals.

 Their main advantage over DC and AC motors used in nonindustrial plasmas is the addition of motor feedback, which can detect unwanted motion or ensure command motion accuracy.
 Servos in constant speed-changing use typically have a better lifecycle than DC/AC motors.
-They can also act as a brake by shutting off generated electricity from the motor.
+They can also act as a brake by shutting off the motor’s electricity.

 Bosch Servo motors